Lawyers for Private Plane Accidents

 We Work to Determine Who’s Responsible For Each Tragedy

-Kreindler & Kreindler is following the recent crashes of two different Cessna aircraft:
+Kreindler & Kreindler is following four recent private aircraft crashes:

 - Cessna 402C operating as Cape Air Flight 2072 in Provincetown, Massachusetts